Many times, new users with an incomplete idea of "security" ask:

-Simply removing the some of all strings that contain 'drupal' does not disguise your site to any reasonable snooper.
-There are dozens of ways that can be used to guess what is serving your pages, even dedicated services to tell Is that site running Drupal.
+Simply removing the some of all strings that contain "Drupal" does not disguise your site to any reasonable snooper.
+There are dozens of ways that can be used to guess what is serving your pages, even dedicated services to tell if a site is running Drupal.
 Just the keywords that you recognize and think are a threat are a minor subset of the real indicators.

 index.php/?q=user.
 Then try to disable that response without crippling your site.